GOORG hybrid thought journal

 SARTRE, Jean-Paul.
 Being and Nothingness.
 Paris: Gallimard, 1943. — Bad faith, freedom, self-consciousness.

 III.
-Biology, autopoiesis, complex systems
+Biology, cognition, living systems

 MATURANA, H. R. & VARELA, F. J. Autopoiesis and Cognition.
 Dordrecht: D. Reidel, 1980. — Organization that maintains itself through perturbations.